Last updated: 30 Oct 2022

-- Consider Number of Occupants
+- Consider Number of Travelers

 Obviously, the more people going on your adventure, the larger the RV and the more beds you’ll need.
 Class A motorhomes are larger, fully equipped models with relatively spacious common living areas and multiple bedrooms, typically accommodating 6 to 8 people.
 Class C motorhomes are smaller versions for up to 4 people.
 Class B motorhomes, also known as camper vans, are the smallest and least equipped; while many accommodate up to 4 people, they’re generally preferred for fewer.

 Smaller, less equipped RVs offer considerably better gas mileage than large, heavily loaded alternatives, so fuel costs may be a consideration for long road trips.
 Also, smaller recreational vehicles are less intimidating to new drivers.
 However, if you’ll be spending much more time living at a site than driving, it’s sensible to trade some road friendliness for roomier accommodations and more accessories.

 - Consider the Options that Fit Your Budget